subirvarma/GeneralCognitics/_posts/Deutsch.md

 ---
 layout: default
-title: "Book Reviews"
+title: "Systems of Interacting Particles"
 ---

+# Systems of Interacting Particles

-# Book Review: Critical Mass, How One Thing Leads to Another by Philip Ball
+Book Review: Critical Mass, How One Thing Leads to Another by Philip Ball

 Summary:
 - Start by talking about city segregation statistics in the US.
 Racism has gone down in the US since the 1960s, especially in metropolitan areas.
 The what accounts for the segregation that we see in cities?